kelbyludwig/kel.bz/content/post/lll.md

 At this point, the algorithm has finished a round of length-reduction.
 From there LLL must determine what vector to focus on next.
-The Lovász condition will tell us us whether to continue on to the next basis vector (Line 3), or whether to place the `k`'th basis vector in position `k-1` (Lines 5-7).
+The Lovász condition will tell us whether to continue on to the next basis vector (Line 3), or whether to place the `k`'th basis vector in position `k-1` (Lines 5-7).

-Putting the meaning of the Lovász condition aside for now, this swap step is is reminiscent of a sorting algorithm.
+Putting the meaning of the Lovász condition aside for now, this swap step is reminiscent of a sorting algorithm.
 Recall that `k` is the index of the basis vector that LLL is "focusing on".
 Suppose LLL is at the `k`th vector and the Lovász condition is true, from there LLL just moves onto the `k+1`th vector